tinchodias/BaselineBuilder/README.md

 # pharo-metacello-baseline-builder
-Create a Metacello Baselines from scratch on your new project.
+Fastly create a BaselineOf for your new Pharo project.

 ## Scenario & How to use it